J.H. France Refractories Co., Inc.

 J.H.
 France Refractories Co., now known as Snowshoe Refractories Inc., was a refractory materials manufacturer with a long history of asbestos use.
-Although Snowshoe no longer relies on asbestos, its long association with the deadly mineral left workers with life-threatening illnesses such as asbestos-related lung cancer and malignant mesothelioma.
+Although Snowshoe no longer uses asbestos, J.H.
+France’s long association left workers with life-threatening illnesses such as lung cancer and malignant mesothelioma.

 If you or a loved one have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.